 Donate Items You Don’t Need

-Use the lists you made to donate items that you no longer want or need.
+Use the lists you made to donate items that you no longer wish to keep.
 There are lots of organizations you can donate to.
-These include religious centers, like churches, or non-profits like The Salvation Army or Goodwill.
+These include religious centers, like churches, or non-profits like , Vietnam Veterans of America or Goodwill.
 You can donate books to libraries and clothes to organizations that provide attire to those in need like Dress for Success.

 Give Away to Friends and Family

-So your nephew is going to college and needs a mini fridge?
-Well it’s a good thing you have one and can give it to him.
-Similarly, there are likely other people in your circle of folks who will want or need some of the items you no longer do.
-You can always send a detailed list, with photos, of items you own to friends and family and ask if anyone is interested in anything in your give away pile.
+So your nephew is going to college and needs a mini-fridge?
+Well, it’s a good thing you have one and can give it to him.
+Similarly, there are likely other people in your circle of friends who will want or need some of the items you no longer do.
+You can always send a detailed list, with photos, of items to friends and family and ask if anyone is interested in anything in your give-away pile.
 For convenience, you can pick a weekend with hours and have everyone stop by to get their goods.

 Sell Items You No Longer Want

 If you’re moving from a three-bedroom house in the suburbs to a one-bedroom apartment in Manhattan, you won’t be able to fit all your furniture into your new home.
-Prior to moving it, you can list the item on classifieds sites, like Craigslist.
+Prior to moving it, you can list the item on classifieds sites, like Ebay (be sure you list local area only) or Craigslist.
 Make sure to provide detailed descriptions and photos.
 Selling them would lighten your load for the move and likely pay for a dinner or two out—which you’ll need after the move.

 Toss the Unwanted